Dhruv-x7x/MNIST-Prediction-Model-Using-Numpy/README.md

 |--- model1.py               # contains only the code for the model described in section 'Further Improvements' above and subsection '1'.
 4 Layers + standard GD
 |--- model2.py               # contains only the code for the model described in section 'Further Improvements' above and subsection '2'.
 2 Layers + momentum GD
 |--- model3.py               # contains only the code for the model described in section 'Further Improvements' above and subsection '3'.
 2 Layers + ADAM GD
-|--- model4.py               # contains only the code for the model described in section 'Further Improvements' above and subsection '4'.
-4 Layers + ADAM GD
 ```